OCA/odoo-community.org/website/Contribution/CONTRIBUTING.rst

   being proposed
 * Use present imperative (Fix formatting, Remove unused field) avoid appending 's' to verbs: Fixes, Removes
-* Use tags as `listed in the Odoo Guidelines <https://www.odoo.com/documentation/14.0/reference/guidelines.html#tag-and-module-name>`_ with the following extensions:
+* Use tags as `listed in the Odoo Guidelines <https://www.odoo.com/documentation/14.0/contributing/development/coding_guidelines.html#tag-and-module-name`_ with the following extensions:
   - **[MIG]** for migrating a module

 .. code-block::

-    website: remove unused alert div
+    [FIX] website: remove unused alert div

     Fix look of input-group-btn
     Bootstrap's CSS depends on the input-group-btn element being the first/last